prefix-dev/pixi/docs/reference/configuration.md

 ### `platforms`

 Defines the list of platforms that the project supports.
-Pixi solves the dependencies for all these platforms and puts them in the lockfile (`pixi.lock`).
+Pixi solves the dependencies for all these platforms and puts them in the lock file (`pixi.lock`).

 ```toml
 platforms = ["win-64", "linux-64", "osx-64", "osx-arm64"]